milesdwilliams15/milesdwilliams15.github.io/_posts/2021-01-11-an-exercise-in-equity.md

 appropriate end of mathematical modeling.

-Rather, I think this exercise is best suited to clarifying the trade-offs between equity and efficiency so that we have a benchmark against which to evaluate different distributional approaches.
+Rather, I think this exercise is best suited to clarifying the trade-offs between equity and efficiency.

 In particular, consider four set-ups.
 First, suppose the organization giving out awards decides to implement a lottery.
 However, in designing